jacksonlouws/ski-resort-review-sentiment-analysis/README.md

 # Ski Resort Review Sentiment Analysis

 ## Overview
-This project analyzes ski resort reviews to classify customer sentiment and better understand factors that drive positive and negative experiences.
+This project uses natural language processing and machine learning to analyze ski resort reviews and classify customer sentiment.
+The goal is to better understand what drives positive and negative guest experiences and how these insights can support data-driven decision-making.

 ## Objective
-The goal is to build a machine learning model that predicts whether a review is positive or negative based on its text, and to extract insights that could help improve customer experience.
+Build a classification model that predicts whether a review is positive or negative based on its text, and identify key factors that influence customer satisfaction.

+## Dataset
+The dataset consists of ski resort reviews from OnTheSnow.com, including review text and star ratings.
+Ratings were converted into binary sentiment labels:
+- 0 = Negative (1–3 stars)
+- 1 = Positive (4–5 stars)

-## Tools Used
+## Tools & Technologies
 - Python
 - pandas
 - scikit-learn
-- NLP techniques (tokenization, vectorization)
+- NLP preprocessing (tokenization, stopword removal, lemmatization)
+- TF-IDF vectorization
 - Jupyter Notebook

 ## Methodology
-- Cleaned and preprocessed raw text data (removing punctuation, stopwords, etc.)
+- Cleaned and preprocessed raw review text
+- Performed exploratory data analysis to understand sentiment distribution
-- Converted text into numerical features using TF-IDF vectorization
+- Converted text into numerical features using TF-IDF
-- Trained classification models (e.g., Logistic Regression)
+- Trained a classification model (Logistic Regression)
-- Evaluated model performance using accuracy, precision, and recall
+- Evaluated performance using accuracy, precision, recall, and confusion matrix

 ## Results
-- Achieved strong classification performance in distinguishing positive vs negative reviews
+- The model achieved strong performance in identifying positive vs negative reviews
+- High recall for positive sentiment, with lower precision on negative sentiment (class imbalance impact)
 - Identified key words and phrases associated with customer satisfaction and dissatisfaction

-## Key Takeaways
+## Key Insights
-- Text data can provide meaningful insights into customer experience
-- Simple models combined with proper preprocessing can perform effectively on sentiment classification tasks
+- Positive reviews are strongly associated with factors like snow quality, terrain, and overall experience
+- Negative reviews often highlight crowding, staff issues, and wait times
+- Imbalanced data can significantly affect model performance, especially for minority classes

+## Business Impact
+This type of model can help ski resorts:
-- Results can help ski resorts prioritize improvements based on customer feedback
+- Prioritize improvements based on customer feedback
+- Detect recurring issues at scale
+- Make more informed investment and operational decisions

+## Project Structure
+ski-resort-review-sentiment-analysis/
+│
+├── sentiment_analysis.ipynb
+├── text_preprocessing.ipynb
+├── data/
+│   └── ski_reviews.csv
+├── README.md